aklotzUSC/CSCI567_ISLR_FE_Project/README.md

 ### Keypoint Extraction

-As keypoint extraction is heavy on computing and ram, and openpose's instructions and files are outdated making it hard to get working, the processed keypoints have been provided in the form of the WLASL200_mediapipe.pkl and WLASL200_openpose.pkl files.
+As keypoint extraction is heavy on computing and ram, and openpose's instructions and files are outdated making it hard to get working, the processed keypoints can be directly downloaded at https://drive.google.com/drive/folders/1jP6KQvXn5VvXx9vEAmicUHwCWMt9CTp-.
 If you'd like to generate these files yourself, below are instructions.

 The complete preprocessed dataset was provided by the author of the WLASL dataset via drive at https://drive.google.com/file/d/11eFE_quM2_2-h3H_zTTjq0i0D6pkx62Z/view.